A Muggle’s Guide to the MuggleNet OWLs

-In spirit of the swiftly approaching MuggleNet OWLs, or Ordinary Wizarding Levels, I thought I’d put together a list of references and little tidbits of information to help with test prep, a virtual cheat sheet if you will!
+In the spirit of the swiftly approaching MuggleNet OWLs, or Ordinary Wizarding Levels, I thought I’d put together a list of references and little tidbits of information to help with test prep – a virtual cheat sheet if you will.
 There are 12 comprehensive exams (one for each of the courses taught at Hogwarts) that will cover things like Astronomy, Charms, Care of Magical Creatures, Ancient Runes, and more, which aren’t easy by any means.
 They’re timed (30 minutes for a 50-question exam and 20 minutes for a 25-er), and the questions will range in difficulty from easy to extremely hard.

 - OWL exams are sat for during a student’s fifth year at Hogwarts and are taken over a period of two successive weeks.